tconbeer/sqlfmt/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/8928f6662a67b8eaf092/maintainability)](https://codeclimate.com/github/tconbeer/sqlfmt/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/8928f6662a67b8eaf092/test_coverage)](https://codeclimate.com/github/tconbeer/sqlfmt/test_coverage)

+### Providing Feedback

+We'd love to hear from you!
+[Open an Issue](https://github.com/tconbeer/sqlfmt/issues/new/choose) to request new features, report bad formatting, or say hello.

 ### Setting up Your Dev Environment and Running Tests

 1. Install [Poetry](https://python-poetry.org/docs/#installation) if you don't have it already.
 You may also need or want pyenv, make, and gcc.
 A complete setup from a fresh install of Ubuntu can be found [here](https://github.com/tconbeer/linux_setup)